I remember watching the 1987 cult

 estranged herself from it after other writers were brought in to give it a

-Britain with its knickers down.”
-She received threats from some residents and
+knickers down.”
+She received threats from some residents and jealousy from

-jealousy from others who thought she was earning a small fortune (a
+others who thought she was earning a small fortune (a semi-detached house was

-sat on a bar stool in the Cap n’ Bells pub when someone she knew dragged
+bar stool in the Cap n’ Bells pub when someone she knew dragged her off the

 Andrea died aged 29 from a brain haemorrhage and I